 COM 220 SURVEY OF COMMUNICATION THEORY & RESEARCH (3)

 An introduction to communication theory, concepts, principles, and practices.
 Overview of macro and micro views of communication.
+Students develop skills in APA formatting and research.
 Emphasis on rhetorical, mediated, organizational, relational, and health communication.
-Prerequisite: COM 100.
+Prerequisite: COM 100, COM 102.